 You get the credit for being super useful and the traffic and you don’t have to write all of it on your own.
-Of course the same thing applies to this post as does #1, email the people you linked to and tell them you included them!
+Of course, the same thing applies to this post as does #1, email the people you linked to and tell them you included them!

 There are a lot of questions couples have and many of them are things people don’t want to address or don’t think to address.
 For venues, this may have to do with pricing for a wedding vs just a party.
 For a photographer, it could be able why you don’t offer just the digital files to your clients.

-You can write a post taking people though everything they should consider when hiring a wedding cake maker but you can really put the icing on the cake (see what I did there?) by offering it to them as a free download.
+You can write a post taking people through everything they should consider when hiring a wedding cake maker but you can really put the icing on the cake (see what I did there?) by offering it to them as a free download.
 Even better you can ask for their email address in exchange for it and build your email list!

-When you highlight another wedding pro of brand you love you build trust because it’s not all about you.
+When you highlight another wedding pro of a brand you love you build trust because it’s not all about you.
 You’re positioning yourself as a resource to people reading your blog and that goes a LONG way.
 Of course, if you do highlight someone, let them know!

-If you really listen for the questions that people ask you, you’ll have TONS of blog post topics to choose from.
+If you really listen to the questions that people ask you, you’ll have TONS of blog post topics to choose from.
 Every question you get can become a blog post.
 It doesn’t have to be difficult!

 There is always something controversial happening.
 Peta Pixel did a great job of jumping on this article about not feeding photographers and firing back in their own way.